pratikndas-pm/pratikndas-pm/README.md

 ---

-**Mission:** To pioneer AI-first product ecosystems in trade, logistics, and insurance—enabling human-in-the-loop intelligence and agentic automation at scale.
+**Mission:** To pioneer AI-first product ecosystems in trade, logistics, insurance, healthcare, and e-commerce—enabling human-in-the-loop intelligence and agentic automation at scale.